UN Forces September 1950 counteroffensive: The 25th Division crosses southwest Korea

 Task Force Dolvin moved out of Chinju at 06:00 on 26 September, on the road northwest toward Hamyang, the retreat route taken by the main body of the KPA 6th Division.
 The tank-infantry task force included as its main elements A and B Companies, 89th Medium Tank Battalion, and B and C Companies, 35th Infantry.
 It had two teams, A and B, each formed of an infantry company and a tank company.
 The infantry rode the rear decks of the tanks.
 The tank company commanders commanded the teams.
 3 mi out of Chinju the lead M26 Pershing struck a mine.
 While the column waited, engineers removed eleven more from the road.
 0.5 mi further on, a second tank was damaged in another mine field.
 Still farther along the road a third minefield, covered by a KPA platoon, stopped the column again.
-After the task force dispersed the KPA soldiers and cleared the road of mines, it found 6 antitank guns, 9 vehicles, and an estimated 7 truckloads of ammunition in the vicinity abandoned by the enemy.
+After the task force dispersed the KPA soldiers and cleared the road of mines, it found six antitank guns, nine vehicles, and an estimated seven truckloads of ammunition in the vicinity abandoned by the enemy.
 At dusk, the KPA blew a bridge 3 mi north of Hajon-ni (35.487°N 127.825°E) just half an hour before the task force reached it.
 During the night the task force constructed a bypass.
 The next morning, 27 September, a mine explosion damaged and stopped the lead tank.
 KPA mortar and small arms fire from the ridges near the road struck the advanced tank-infantry team.
 Tank fire cleared the left side of the road, but an infantry attack on the right failed.
 The column halted, and radioed for an air strike.
 Sixteen F-51 fighter-bombers came in strafing and striking the KPA-held high ground with Napalm, fragmentation bombs, and rockets.
-General Kean, who had come forward, watched the strike and then ordered the task force to press the attack and break through the KPA positions.
+Kean, who had come forward, watched the strike and then ordered the task force to press the attack and break through the KPA positions.
 The task force broke through on the road, bypassing an estimated 600 KPA soldiers.
 Another blown bridge halted the column for the night while engineers constructed a bypass.
-Continuing its advance at first light on the 28th, Task Force Dolvin an hour before noon met elements of the 23rd Infantry, 2nd Division, advancing from the east, at the road junction just east of Hamyang.
+Continuing its advance at first light on the 28th, Task Force Dolvin at 11:00 met elements of the 23rd Infantry, 2nd Division, advancing from the east, at the road junction just east of Hamyang.
 There it halted three hours while engineers and 280 Korean laborers constructed a bypass around another blown bridge.
 Ever since leaving Chinju, Task Force Dolvin had encountered minefields and blown bridges, the principal delaying efforts of the retreating KPA 6th Division.
 When it was approaching Hamyang the task force received a liaison plane report that KPA forces were preparing to blow a bridge in the town.
-On Colonel Dolvin's orders the lead tanks sped ahead, machine-gunned KPA troops who were placing demolition charges, and seized the bridge intact.
+On Dolvin's orders the lead tanks sped ahead, machine-gunned KPA troops who were placing demolition charges, and seized the bridge intact.
 This success upset the KPA's delaying plans.
 The rest of the afternoon the task force dashed ahead at a speed of 20 mi an hour.
 It caught up with numerous KPA groups, killing some of the soldiers, capturing others, and dispersing the rest.
 At midafternoon Task Force Dolvin entered Namwon to find that Task Force Matthews and elements of the 24th Infantry were already there.